2024 UEFA Europa Conference League final: Host selection

 The UEFA Executive Committee appointed the Agia Sophia Stadium as the host during their meeting in Nyon, Switzerland, on 28 June 2023.
-As the stadium is new and has never been operated by the club for international competitions, the venue is subject to an observation period until November 2023 for matches played in UEFA club competitions and UEFA Euro 2024 qualifying.
-Should the venue meet the requirements, the appointment will be officially confirmed in December 2023.
+As the stadium was new and had never been operated by the club for international competitions, it was subject to an observation period until November 2023 for matches played in UEFA club competitions and UEFA Euro 2024 qualifying.
+A date of December 2023 was set for official confirmation that the venue met the requirements.

 Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).